There’s never been a better time to be a Creative!

 Recommended Reading on Creativity & Innovation

 Brush up on creativity techniques and innovation strategies by checking in with the experts on my Creativity & Innovation Recommended Reading list.
+Alternatively, sign up for a creativity-related course from a top university on Coursera.

 Develop and organize your ideas by thinking visually.
 There are many full-featured paid apps for this, but you might start with a simple, free tool, WiseMapping.